-a.
+q.
 IMPAIRMENT OF FIXED ASSETS

 The carrying values of assets / cash generating units at each balance sheet date are reviewed for impairment if any indication of impairment exists.
 The following intangible assets are tested for impairment each financial year even if there is no indication that the asset is impaired: (a) an intangible asset that is not yet available for use; and (b) an intangible asset that is amortised over a period exceeding ten years from the date when the asset is available for use.
 If the carrying amount of the assets exceed the estimated recoverable amount, an impairment is recognised for such excess amount.
 The impairment loss is recognised as an expense in the Statement of Profit and Loss, unless the asset is carried at revalued amount, in which case any impairment loss of the revalued asset is treated as a revaluation decrease to the extent a revaluation reserve is available for that asset.
 The recoverable amount is the greater of the net selling price and their value in use.
 Value in use is arrived at by discounting the future cash flows to their present value based on an appropriate discount factor.
-When there is indication that an impairment loss recognised for an asset (other than a revalued asset) in earlier accounting periods no longer exists or may have decreased, such reversal of impairment loss is recognised in the Statement of Profit and Loss, to the extent the amount was previously charged to the Statement of Profit and Loss.
+When there is indication that an impairment loss recognised for an asset (other than a revalued asset) in earlier accounting periods no longer exists or may have decreased, such reversal of impairment loss is recognised in the Statement of Profit and Loss.
 In case of revalued assets such reversal is not recognised.